 The SSC and Strength Performance

+When this stretch into shortening occurs, more force is generated than would otherwise occur.
+This improves strength output.
 You can demonstrate the existence of the SSC for yourself by comparing jump height for a squat jump (where you jump as high as possible from a crouched position) to a countermovement jump (where you squat down and immediately jump up).
-In the first there is no SSC since there is no initial lengthening of the muscle (it starts from an isometric position) and in the second there is; this increases force output.
+In the first there is no SSC since there is no initial lengthening of the muscle (it starts from an isometric position) and in the second there is.
+This increases force output.

 The basic reason that the SSC exists is to make movements more efficient or effective since more total force is being generated, often with less total effort.
 In the most general sense, force can be generated through two major factors: muscular/metabolic and elastic.